roadster-rs/roadster/examples/app-builder/README.md

-# Full Example
+# App Builder Example

-An example of using all (most) of Roadster's features.
-Used as a reference implementation and testing playground.
+An example of using the App builder API instead of directly implementing the `App` trait.

 # Running locally